lujogu/Tinder-Clone/README.md

-Initial attempt at replicating Tinder UI using REACT, CSS, JavaScript, Firebase, and MUI.
+Tinder reproduction using REACT, CSS, JavaScript, Firebase, and MUI.